grokify/spectrum/openapi3/modify/README.md

-# Swaggman OpenAPI 3 Inspect & Modify & Compare
+# Swaggman OpenAPI 3 Inspect, Modify & Compare

 Swaggman `modify` is a library to assist in inspecting and modifying OpenAPI specs.